What Happens On the Day of My Pet's Surgery at MCAH?

 · An endotracheal tube is placed, through which gas anesthetic and oxygen are provided.

-· A warming blanket is placed on your pet, to make sure they do not get chilly.
+· A warming blanket is placed on your pet, to make sure they don't get chilly.

 · They are given a continuous flow of fluids to flush the system and maintain hydration and normal blood pressure.